 Using JDO, as shown in this diagram, will not require data conversion between the interface and the database.
 See EJB Accelerator Data Conversion.

-More detail for the current topic: Using EJB Accelerators with Application Servers
+Context for Using EJB Accelerators with Application Servers